franticcodefrenzy/CheckOutApi/Readme.md

 * src/Exceptions  holds specific errors and an error observer
 * src/Factories   holds quick ways to generate pre-set items and discounts
 * src/Interfaces  holds all the interfaces in one-place, to make it easier to view
-* src/Models      holds implementations of what are typically single-entity model-like objects
+* src/Models      holds implementations of what are typically entity model-like objects

 ## How to run

 Assuming the Prerequisites are installed (see Dockerfile), the following are the main commands:

 ### To compile the TypeScript to JavaScript
-(reload dist/ which should not be neeed unless src changed):
+(reload dist/ which should not be needed unless src/ is changed):
 ```
 tsc -w
 ```